kadena-io/pact/docs/pact-reference.rst

 functions, ``use`` is fine, as those references will be inlined at module definition time.

+.. argsvmsgs:

 Hardcoded arguments vs. message values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A transaction can encode values directly into the transactional code: